Training EAWS Ergonomic Assessment Worksheet (EAWS)

 First level tools: risk screening tools which require a quick checklist.

 Second level tools: risk evaluation tools which require a detailed analysis with index calculations.
-They are applied where a possible risk has been already detected by a 1st level system and the “risk generator” is not yet well identified.
+These are applied where a possible risk has been already detected by a first level system and the “risk generator” has not yet been properly identified.